Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

 \item {\bfseries \textrm{Cylinder Flow with von Kármán Vortex (CFVKV)}}: simulation of a viscous 2D flow around a cylinder.

-\item \textbf{Heated Cylinder with Boussinesq Approximation(HCBA):} Simulation of a 2D flow generated by a heated cylinder, using Boussinesq approximation. \item \textbf{Fluid Simulation Ensemble(FS):}An ensemble simulation of 8000 unsteady two-dimensional flows, with turbulence becoming more prominent in the later datasets.
-Without loss of generality, we randomly pick the $6666^{th}$ flow dataset for evaluation. \end{itemize}
+\item \textbf{Heated Cylinder with Boussinesq Approximation (HCBA):} A simulation of a 2D flow generated by a heated cylinder, using Boussinesq approximation. \item \textbf{Fluid Simulation Ensemble (FS)}: An ensemble simulation of 8000 unsteady 2D flows, with turbulence becoming more prominent in the later snapshots.
+Without loss of generality, we randomly pick the $6666^{th}$ flow dataset for evaluation. \item \textbf{Decaying Turbulence (DT)}: A 2D decaying turbulence dataset generated using the Basilisk solver with random band-limited initialization.